 1. Talk to your colleagues in other year groups You can’t be expected to make up the lost ground from previous year groups so talk to your colleagues in other year groups to ensure they are teaching what they are supposed to be teaching.
 No longer can the Year 6 teacher be expected to pull it out of the bag as has happened in some schools in the past.

-2. Focus on Year 6 progress Progress for all children is more important now than ever before for teachers and schools.
+2. Focus on progress Progress for all children is more important now than ever before for teachers and schools.
 Schools are being judged increasingly on the progress that their children make so every child counts.
-Use the primary accountability document and @jpembroke’s value added calculator to know exactly what each child is expected to attain.
+Use the primary accountability document and @jpembroke’s value added calculator to know exactly what each child is expected to attain at Year 6 in Maths and English

 How to manage practice Year 6 Maths and English tests